top of page

 I began presenting to senior stakeholders

 I received opportunities to present to senior leadership, including the directors team, executive directors team, and senior leadership including the CEO.
+This led to research requests directly from senior leadership.

 These presentations gave me the traction to get better opportunities for research, including more organizational support, a larger budget, better ability to distribute research (and ensure it was acted upon) and bring research onto more people's radar.